Skip to main content

 OptionArgumentMeaning

--p, --project<project>Specify the target project directory.
-If not specified, the search will be performed under the current directory.
+-p, --project<project>Specifies the target project directory.
+If not specified, searches and executes under the current directory.

--c, --config<config>Specify the build configuration.
-Please specify Debug or Release.
-If not specified, Release.
+-c, --config<config>Specifies the build configuration.
+Specify Debug or Release.
+If not specified, it is Release.

--o, --output<output>Specify the storage folder for the created package.
-If not specified, ndpackages.
+-o, --output<output>Specifies the storage folder for the created package.
+If not specified, it will be ndpackages.

--d, --copydir<copydir>Copies the created package to the specified folder as well.
+-d, --copydir<copydir>The created package will also be copied to the specified folder.

-When executed as follows, it searches for all extension projects (.csproj) under the current directory, builds them, and packages them.
+When executed as follows, it will search for all extension projects (.csproj) in the current directory and below, build and package them.

-If the pack command is successfully executed, a nupkg file will be created in the output folder.
-When you open the nupkg file with NuGet Package Explorer, it looks like the following.
+If the pack command is executed successfully, a nupkg file will be created in the output folder.
+When you open the nupkg file with NuGet Package Explorer, it will look like this.

 info

-The files under the pkgContents folder of the project created with the new command are placed under samples and templates respectively.
+The files under the pkgContents folder of the project created with the new command will be placed under samples and templates, respectively.

-Please see the next page for information on how to publish and use the created package.
+See the following page for how to publish and use the package you created.

-Use the information in the csproj file to set package properties.
+The information in the csproj file is used to set the package properties.

-If you are using Visual Studio, this information can be set on the "Package" tab of the project properties.
+If you are using Visual Studio, you can set this information in the "Package" tab of the project properties.
 The following information is required.

 Package IDPackageIdA unique name that distinguishes the package.
-Specify something like "MyCompany.SomePackage".
+Specify it as "MyCompany.SomePackage".

-Package descriptionDescriptionUsed for package description.
+Package descriptionDescriptionUsed to describe the package.
 It can be any string.

-Other information can be set in the package by specifying Copyright and PackageProjectUrl.
+You can also set other information for the package by specifying Copyright and PackageProjectUrl.

 <Project Sdk="Microsoft.NET.Sdk">